Body Checkup

 Can flu vaccines cause the flu?

-No, flu vaccines cannot cause the flu.
-The vaccines use either inactivated (killed) viruses or no virus at all (for recombinant vaccines), making it impossible to catch the flu from the vaccine.
-Some individuals might experience mild symptoms such as fever or fatigue shortly after receiving the vaccine, which are normal signs of the body building protection.
-However, these are not indicative of the flu itself.
+No, flu vaccines cannot cause flu illness.
+Vaccines use either killed viruses or no virus at all.
+This makes it impossible to get flu from the vaccine.
+Some people might feel mild symptoms like fever or tiredness after vaccination.
+These are normal signs that the body is building protection, not flu illness.

 What are the common side effects of flu vaccines?

-Common side effects of flu vaccines are generally mild and resolve on their own.
-These include soreness or redness at the injection site, low-grade fever, and muscle aches.
-Severe side effects are rare, but individuals with specific allergies or health conditions should consult with healthcare providers to ensure the vaccine is safe for them.
+Common flu vaccine side effects are usually mild and go away on their own.
+These include soreness at the injection site, low fever, and muscle aches.
+Serious side effects are rare.
+People with allergies or health conditions should talk to their doctors to make sure the vaccine is safe for them.

 How long does protection from the flu vaccine last?